Zeex/sampgdk/README.md

 * [HelloWorld][helloworld]

-  The most basic one, demonstrates how to initialize GDK, add commands and set timers.
+  Demonstrates how to initialize GDK and do basic stuff like how to add commands and set timers.

 * [LVDM][lvdm]

-  A C++ port of the famous LVDM gamemode that shipped with SA-MP server download until 0.3x.
+  A C++ port of the LVDM gamemode that shipped with the SA-MP server download until 0.3x.